Ali-Hamza-007/Medicine-Management-System/README.md

+// Firebase option file has been removed because of security issues .

 💊 Medicine Management System

 A complete Medicine Management System built with Flutter and Firebase, designed to manage the purchase, sale, and inventory of medicines efficiently.
 It supports CRUD operations, real-time updates, and invoicing functionalities for medicines and suppliers.